Handwashing not working on Apple Watch? 9 Ways to fix it

 7. Remove any Cover or Protector

-Many people use full-body cover or case to protect their expensive Apple Watch.
-Cases from reputed brands have proper cutouts for the speaker, microphone, and the sensor.
+Many people use full-body covers or cases to protect their expensive Apple Watch.
+Cases from reputed brands have proper cutouts for the speaker, microphone, and sensor.
 However, if you use a fully covered case that blocks the microphone, remove it.

 Secondly, you may also consider cleaning the microphone using a soft, tiny brush or cloth.
 Make sure to take extreme care.